ektrah/nsec/docs/api/nsec.cryptography.publickey.md

 : The algorithm for the public key does not support exporting public keys.

+### Export(KeyBlobFormat, Span<byte>)

+Exports the public key as a BLOB in the specified format and copies it to the blob span argument.

+    public void Export(
+        KeyBlobFormat format,
+        Span<byte> blob)

+#### Parameters

+format
+: One of the [[KeyBlobFormat|KeyBlobFormat Enum]] values that specifies the
+    format of the public key BLOB.

+blob
+: The span to fill with the exported public key BLOB.

+#### Exceptions

+ArgumentException
+: The algorithm for the public key does not support the specified format.

+NotSupportedException
+: The algorithm for the public key does not support exporting public keys.

+### GetExportBlobSize(KeyBlobFormat)

+Returns the BLOB size in bytes of the current [[PublicKey|PublicKey Class]] object if it were
+    exported as a BLOB in the specified format.

+    public int GetKeyBlobSize(
+        KeyBlobFormat format)

+#### Parameters

+format
+: One of the [[KeyBlobFormat|KeyBlobFormat Enum]] values that specifies the
+    format of the public key BLOB.

+#### Return Value

+The size in bytes of the public key if it were exported as a BLOB in the specified format.

 ### GetHashCode()

 Returns the hash code for the current [[PublicKey|PublicKey Class]] object.